elenaalehnovich/ci_test/README.md

 3. Create Connected App for JWT-Based Flow in the Dev hub org
    - Created Connected App
    - Callback URL: http://localhost:1717/OauthRedirect
-   - Choose permissions: 'Perform requests on your behalf at any time', 'Access your basic information', 'Provide access to your data via the Web'
+   - Choose permissions: 'Perform requests on your behalf at any time', ''Access your basic information'', 'Provide access to your data via the Web'
     'Access and manage your data'
    - Use digital signatures To upload your server.crt file.
    - Edit policy and select "Admin approved users are pre-authorized" to avoid "Not approved for access in salesforce" issue.